matdillen/33_molseq/paper.md

 The [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/browser/home) and other sequence databases follow standards such as [Minimum Information about any (x) Sequence (MIxS)](https://gensc.org/mixs/) created by the Genomic Standards Consortium.
 Specimen databases generally follow the standards, Darwin Core [@10.1371/journal.pone.0029715] or ABCD [@10.1080/11263504.2012.740085].
 These standards define terms for the data that describe the sequence or specimen and their origins.
 However, many of these terms require only free text content and the terms do not necessarily map interoperably between standards.
 Our approach is to mine these text strings for related common elements in associated sequences and specimens and use our knowledge of our collections to link them together.

 For example, the Meise [herbarium](https://www.botanicalcollections.be) has been working towards connecting all the people associated with specimens, such as collectors and identifiers, to stable identifiers, such as [ORCID](https://orcid.org/) IDs [@10.1093/database/baaa072].
 If we are able to match a person name in the metadata of a sequence to a stable identifier, such as an [ORCID](https://orcid.org/) ID, we can narrow the search of specimens and sequence considerably.
-We can also make use of the power of [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) as a broker of person identifiers, so that if we have one identifier in one database, we can use Wikidata to find other identifiers and use the full suite of identifiers to search the other database.
+We can also make use of the power of [Wikidata](https://www.wikidata.org/) as a broker of person identifiers, so that if we have one identifier in one database, we can use Wikidata to find other identifiers and use the full suite of identifiers to search the other database.

 Data on the specimens of Meise Botanic Garden can be accessed in various ways.
 There is a portal to the database where users can view high resolution pictures of specimens and download data ([botanicalcollections.be](https://www.botanicalcollections.be/)).
 However, for machine access to data the simplest entry point is the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/).
 We made extensive use of the [GBIF API](https://www.gbif.org/developer/summary) in our workflow as it provides rapid access to data from hundreds of millions of specimens and to the unified GBIF Taxonomic Backbone [@10.15468/39omei].

-We also made use of [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) as an information broker.
+We also made use of [Wikidata](https://www.wikidata.org/) as an information broker.
 Wikidata does not hold much data about molecular sequences or specimens, however it does hold many identifiers for other entities, such as people and taxa.
 This allows it to act as a bridge between those databases.

 ![Schema of the workflow](data/workflowschema.jpg "Schema of the workflow")

 Figure 1.
 A diagram of the connections between sequence databases (e.g. ENA) and specimens (GBIF).
 Sequences and specimens are often cited in literature and biological databases.
 These can be used as a source of accession numbers, locations, dates, person names and taxa with which sequence and specimen data can be linked.
 Wikidata can be used as a broker to link identifier schemes, such as taxon IDs.
 Even though candidate matches between sequences and specimens can be found uncertainty often remains.
 Therefore, we have foreseen a human verification step to confirm matches before the results are stored as a digital object that combines the results.

+Scripts and data used in this Biohackathon, as well as a Django app, can be found in the [github repository](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/33).

 ## 1.2 Other Approaches